 As required by the state legal compliance audit program prescribed by the Office of the State Auditor, we have also performed procedures to test compliance with certain state laws and regulations.
 However, providing an opinion on the City's compliance with these requirements was not an objective of our audit and, accordingly, we do not express such an opinion.

-The results of those procedures and our audit of the general-purpose financial statements disclosed the following instance of noncompliance with state laws and regulations.
+The results of those procedures and our audit of the general-purpose financial statements disclosed no material instances of noncompliance with state laws and regulations.
+The prior year findings have been corrected.